jedhsu/fractal/README.md

 * In basic strategy games such as Tic-Tac-Toe, the actions

-###### TODO

-- Study quantum mechanics to see if it compares.

 ### Realizing

 The world runs the event loop of `Realizing`.
 This is the event loop that observes new information as the game takes place.

 #### Remarks on Grammatical Tense

-Grammatical tense is used to indicate a particular semantics of an object.
+Grammatical tense is used to indicate a particular semantics of structs.

-- `Operation` is a concept.
-These hold the parameters, the associated types, of an object.
+- `Operation` represents a concept.
+These objects contain parameters (immutables).
-- `Operator` is a type.
-- `Operating` is a function holding computation steps, as well as the event loop representing the "present time".
+- `Operating` is an event loop representing streaming data holding mutable state.
-- `Operate` is an async function that returns an await, as asynchronous functions abstract time from computation.
-- `Operated` is a value instantiated by the type Operator.
+- `Operated` is a result, mostly used for reporting.

-Summary metrics use past tense like `Awakened`, to appropriately describe its temporal state.
+For example, the `Evolving` type
+* derives its parameters of `Evolution`
+* calls `evolve()` in order to run a step
+  * which mutates the variables of `Evolving` as an effect
+  * and returns an instance of `Evolved` as a result summarizing what happened.

 ## Mind